padigru/stone-scissor-paper-deployment/README.md

 ## Helm Chart

 The helm chart has two subcharts.
 One contains the frontend system and one the backend system.
+This is a minimal helm chart and was tested on kubernetes for docker desktop.